arthurmauvezin/reveal-presentation-template/Readme.md

 * Click on save

 ## Edit this course
-For any question about Reveal.js usage, read [Reveal Documentation](reveal-documentation.md)
+> For any question about Reveal.js usage, read [Reveal Documentation](reveal-documentation.md)

+Feel free to submit as many pull request as you wish !